TACC/demonspawn/readme.md

     suite name:paw-mpi-p2p type:mpi dir:%[pawdir] p2p_*

 This line defines the suite with the current value of all macros.

+If there is more than one suite in a configuration file, each suite is fully finished before the next one is started.
+This is convenient if the suite runs a shell script that does a custom recompilation.
 You can redefine macros for the next suite in the same configuration file.

 The available keys are: